Boundary choices and one-loop complex gravitational path integral: No-boundary saddles: one-loop UV divergences

-To ensure the finiteness of the lapse action at the no-boundary saddles, one needs to suitably add counter-terms overcoming these UV-divergences.
-The suitable counter-terms to be added is given by
+To ensure the finiteness of the lapse action at the no-boundary saddles, one needs to suitably add counterterms overcoming these UV divergences.
+The suitable counterterm to be added is given by

-where $\tau_1 = 1-i \Lam N_c /3$ and $\theta\bl(3/\Lam-q_f\br)$ refers to step-function.
-These counter-terms precisely cancel the divergent term arising from the computation of the one-loop determinant at the no-boundary saddle, ensuring the finiteness of the quantum corrected lapse action.
-We have purposely written the counter-terms in this fashion to bring out the UV divergence coming from small $\bar{q}_0$, $l$-summation and $q_f$, where the first two comes for all the no-boundary saddles and for all $q_f$, while the later arises only for small $q_f<3/\Lam$ at only the relevant saddle $N_+^{\rm nb}$.
+where $\tau_1 = 1-i \Lam N_c /3$ and $\theta\bl(3/\Lam-q_f\br)$ refers to the step function which is introduced to pick only the small $q_f$ divergence.
+These counterterms precisely cancel the divergent terms arising from the computation of the one-loop determinant at the no-boundary saddle, ensuring the finiteness of the quantum corrected lapse action.
+We have purposely written the counterterms in this fashion to bring out the UV divergences coming from small $\bar{q}_0$, $l$ summation and small $q_f$.
+The first two terms arise for all $q_f$ at both the no-boundary saddles, while the later arises only for ``small" $q_f<3/\Lam$ at only the relevant no-boundary saddle ($N_+^{\rm nb}$).